HeinrichApfelmus/hyper-haskell/README.md

 2. Make sure that you have a working installation of
     * the [GHC][] Haskell compiler
-    * the [`stack`][stack] utility
+    * the [`cabal`][cabal] utility

     (See the [Haskell homepage][haskell] for more on how to obtain these.)

-3. You also need the `make` utility, which should be standard on any UN*X platform.
-Edit the file named [`Makefile`](Makefile) and tell it where to find the Electron executable
+3. You also need the `just` utility, which should be available for any UN*X platform.
+Edit the file named [`justfile`](justfile) and tell it where to find the Electron executable

     On macOS: Typically,

-        ELECTRON=/Applications/Electron.app/Contents/MacOS/Electron
+        ELECTRON := "/Applications/Electron.app/Contents/MacOS/Electron"

     On Linux: Typically,

-        ELECTRON=/usr/local/bin/electron
+        ELECTRON := "/usr/local/bin/electron"

     On Windows: You can locate `electron.exe` and double-click it.
 Then simply drop the `hyper-haskell\app` folder onto the lower pane of the window.
 Alternatively, from the terminal invoke what is suggested in the upper portion of the `Electron` window, i.e.

         <path-to-electron>\electron.exe hyper-haskell\app

-4. Go into the root directory of this repository and type `make run`.
+4. Go into the root directory of this repository and type `just run`.

         $ cd hyper-haskell
-        $ make run
+        $ just run

-    This will call the `stack` utility to build the server back-end, and finally run the front-end.
+    This will call the `cabal` utility to build the server back-end, and finally run the front-end.

 5. Use the *File* menu to open one of the example worksheets from the [worksheets](worksheets/) folder.
 Voilà!